-Addressing the emergency shelter and transitional housing needs of homeless persons

-The ESG Program helps the unsheltered homeless and homeless individuals and families residing in emergency shelter and those fleeing domestic violence to return to stable housing conditions by providing support to organizations that provide emergency services and shelter to homeless persons and households.
+Addressing the emergency shelter and transitional housing needs of homeless persons emergency shelter and those fleeing domestic violence to return to stable housing conditions by providing support to organizations that provide emergency services and shelter to homeless persons and households.
 One of the possible performance measures that Subrecipients will be measured against is their ability to help individuals and families move out of emergency shelter and transitional housing and into permanent housing, achieve higher incomes and gain more non-cash benefits.
-To ensure longterm housing stability, clients will be required to meet with a case manager not less than once per month (with exceptions pursuant to the VAWA and the FVPSA).
+To ensure long-term housing stability, clients will be required to meet with a case manager not less than once per month (with exceptions pursuant to the VAWA and the FVPSA).
 Subrecipients will also be required to develop a plan to assist program participants to retain permanent housing after the ESG assistance ends.
-In addition, the State will consider transitional housing as having characteristics associated with instability and an increased risk of homelessness, which may allow clients moving out of transitional housing to access Homelessness Prevention services.